 - Am I manifesting love, or trying to heal rejection by winning?

-- If a friend described this situation to me, would I call it aligned?
+- If a friend described this, would I call it aligned?

-- If you feel obsessed, reduce the practice and increase real-life engagement.
+- Obsessed: reduce practice and increase real-life engagement.

-- If you feel numb, reconnect with the actual desire beneath the control.
+- Numb: reconnect with the actual desire beneath control.

 Sometimes the block isn’t energetic.
-Sometimes it’s that you’re asking for a relationship that doesn’t match your own deepest wisdom.
+Sometimes you’re asking for a relationship that doesn’t match your deepest wisdom.

-The deepest value in learning how to manifest specific person is not that you become better at attracting one individual.
-It’s that you stop organizing your worth around being chosen.
+This part is less romantic but more transformative.
+The deepest value in learning to manifest a specific person is that you stop organizing your worth around being chosen.
 You become someone who can love without collapsing, desire without groveling, and hope without self-abandonment.

 The person was never the whole lesson

-A specific person often acts like a mirror.
-They bring your hunger for love to the surface.
-They trigger your fear of rejection, your need for validation, your old stories about being overlooked, replaced, or not enough.
+A specific person often acts as a mirror.
+They trigger hunger for love, fear of rejection, and old stories about not being enough.
+Handle that well and it breaks you open in a useful way.

 When handled well, this journey teaches: